petsc/petsc/src/docs/sphinx_docs/manual/dmplex.rst

    either ``DMNetworkGetVertexRange()``/``DMNetworkGetEdgeRange()``, ``DMNetworkGetSubnetwork()``, or ``DMNetworkGetSharedVertices()``;
    ``compkey`` is the component key returned when registering the component (``DMNetworkRegisterComponent()``); ``compdata`` holds the data for the component; and ``nvar`` is the number of variables associated to the added component at this network point.
-DMNetwork supports setting multiple components (max.
-36) at a vertex/edge.
+DMNetwork supports setting multiple components at a vertex/edge.
 At a shared vertex, DMNetwork currently requires the owner process of the vertex adds all the components and number of variables.

    DMNetwork currently assumes the component data to be stored in a